National Organization for Victim Advocacy: Origin of NOVA

-The Office of Justice, another branch from the U.S. Department of Justice that provides resources and crime research, worked with external groups like NOVA to administer the recommendations four years after the publication of the Task Force’s Final Report.
+The Office of Justice, another branch from the U.S. Department of Justice that provides resources and crime research, worked with external groups like NOVA to administer the recommendations four years after the publication of the Task Force's Final Report.
 The Victims of Crime Act provided funding to states in 1986 along with training development for justice system experts and service program criteria for victims.
 Training was provided on a regional level across the United States.
-Victimology became further embedded in educational fields as a pursuit of knowledge through the issuance of the first Bachelors degree with a Major in Victimology and a Victim Service Certificate Program provided by California State University in Fresno.
+Victimology became further embedded in educational fields as a pursuit of knowledge through the issuance of the first bachelor's degree with a Major in Victimology and a Victim Service Certificate Program provided by California State University in Fresno.

 This momentum earned global acclaim as the pursuit of restorative justice in supporting victims manifested itself in the United Nations implementing a Declaration of Basic Principles of Justice for Victims of Crime and Abuse of Power in 1985.

-NOVA and the Office for Victims of Crime (OVC) formed a Model Victim Assistance Program Brief between 1986-1988 as a resource management tool for programs.
+NOVA and the Office for Victims of Crime (OVC) formed a Model Victim Assistance Program Brief between 1986 and 1988 as a resource management tool for programs.
 This tool underscored eight fundamental services programs should have available: crisis response, advocacy and counselling, assistance during criminal investigations and during prosecution, further aid after case disposition, crime aversion, educating the public sphere, and training associated advocate experts.

 By 1990, every state adopted a Bill of rights institutionalizing victim assistance through legislative funding and developing training and victim support programs.